Photo by Andrew Ling | Unsplash | Minneapolis skyline at sunset

 There is a lot of discussion in health care these days about the need to make care and our workplaces more equitable, but are we always as open to addressing these issues as we should be?

-The following story, shared by Taj Mustapha, MD, Assistant Professor of Internal Medicine and Pediatrics at the University of Minnesota, may seem familiar to many:
+The following experience, shared by Taj Mustapha, MD, Assistant Professor of Internal Medicine and Pediatrics at the University of Minnesota, may seem familiar to many:

 A Black trainee in a graduate medical education program tried to advocate for a Black patient.
 She believed that bias may have been playing a role in how her patient’s case was being handled.
 Though the pushback was subtle, she got the distinct impression from unit staff that they didn’t welcome her raising the possibility that racial stereotyping was influencing decision-making.